 Starch is a naturally occurring polysaccharide polymeric material that is widely present in cytoplasm of the plant cells found in fruit, root, pedicle, and leaves as the principal form of the carbohydrate reserve.
 It occurs as an odourless and tasteless, fine, white to off-white powder.
 When examined microscopically, it consists of very small spherical or ovoid granules/ grains whose size and shape are characteristic for each botanical variety.
-The low cost of starch, its biodegradability and renewability has made it a suitable candidate for developing sustainable raw materials for pharmaceutical industries.
+The low cost of starch, its biodegradability and renewability have made it a suitable candidate for developing sustainable raw materials for pharmaceutical industries.
 However, due to the limitations of native starches, some special starch products, e.g., pregelatinized starch, Sodium carboxymethyl starch etc., were introduced.
 This article discusses the various pharmaceutical applications of native starch.

 - 1 Uses of Starch/ Pharmaceutical Applications of Native Starch

 - 2 1.
 Starch as tablet disintegrant

 - 3 2.
 Starch as diluent/fillers/bulking agent

 - 5 4.
 Starch as controlled/sustained release polymer for drugs and hormones

 - 6 5.
 Starch as antiadherent and lubricant

 - 9 8.
 Starch as a film-forming polymer

 - 10 9.
 Starch in bone tissue engineering (TE)